aaronaston/webextension/README.md

 - Observes DOM updates with a debounced content script and flags likely EMR pages using lightweight heuristics (patient identifiers, scheduling keywords, vitals, etc.).
 - Captures a trimmed DOM snapshot (up to 4,000 characters) and sends it to the background page, which stores context metadata and persists chat state per patient.
-- Generates a three-line patient header by calling the OpenAI `/v1/responses` endpoint with a purpose-built prompt and caches the result per tab/patient fingerprint.
+- Generates a three-line patient header by calling the OpenAI `/v1/responses` endpoint with a purpose-built prompt; the first time a patient is selected the header is created and then reused from cache on later selections unless the chart fingerprint changes.
+- Restores chat sessions and patient headers from a per-patient chart cache (identity key + chart fingerprint) so revisiting the same chart rehydrates instantly, while chart changes trigger a fresh cache entry.
 - Provides a popup UI that surfaces page-detection status, the cached patient header, the context summary, and a multi-turn chat interface with streaming updates.
 - Offers predefined prompt chips and a "use default prompt" shortcut so clinicians can quickly re-run common analyses.
 - Lets users configure an OpenAI API key, a default model, a default prompt, and per-host overrides through the options page; settings are stored in `chrome.storage.local` only.